LogSentinel/sentinel-trails-documentation/integrations.rst

  </match>

-* **configuration is only for testing purposes.
-It shows how to use regex to format data properly It gets lines from log file with patheveryseconds and parses it withregex, so data can be extracted easy.This specific regex transforms:
+* **<source>** configuration is only for testing purposes.
+It shows how to use regex to format data properly  It gets lines from log file with path <path> every <refresh_interval> seconds and parses it with <expression> regex, so data can be extracted easy.
+This specific regex transforms:

-"actor1 action2 entityType3 entityId4 urlParam"  ->  {"actorId":"actor1","action":"action2","entityType":"entityType3","entityId":"entityId4","param1":"urlParam"}****  config is with type http_ext which is the plugin that is already installed.
+* "actor1 action2 entityType3 entityId4 urlParam"  ->  {"actorId":"actor1","action":"action2","entityType":"entityType3","entityId":"entityId4","param1":"urlParam"}
+* **<match>** config is with type http_ext which is the plugin that is already installed.

-**endpoint_url**  is Logsentinel API url.
+* **endpoint_url** is Logsentinel API url.
 Path variables and url params can be extracted from input (properly parsed).
-Params in\<\>are replaced with their values.
-Nested params also can be used ( example:extracts 444 from {“data” :{“id”:444}} )
+Params in <> are replaced with their values.
+Nested params also can be used ( example: <data.id> extracts 444 from {"data" :{"id":444}} )

-****  contains mandatory headers for authentication and authorization.
+* **<headers>** contains mandatory headers for authentication and authorization.
 Values of Application-Id and Authorization are just an example.
 Your organization real values must be provided.
-Authorization header consists of “Basic” string + base64 *encode(:)Additional configuration params are available – see http
+Authorization header consists of "Basic" string + base64_encode(<your organization id>:<your secret>)

-`ext plugin configuration options https://github.com/toshitanian/fluent-plugin-out-http-ext#configuration-options>`_
+Additional configuration params are available - see  `http_ext plugin configuration options <https://github.com/toshitanian/fluent-plugin-out-http-ext#configuration-options>`_

 Integration with Logstash
 *************************